dana-rocha/ada-build-curriculum/intro-to-python/lesson4-functions.md

 ## Modules
 Python provides some built-in modules that contain additional functions.
 Common Python modules include the math module and the random module.
 Module are commonly called libraries.

+### Range Notation
+The range of [0.0, 1.0) is the mathematical notation (not Python notation for a range that starts at 0.0 continuing up to, but excluding 1.0.
+It is inclusive on the lower bound but exclusive on the upper.
+This means that 0.0 is included in the range but 1.0 is not.

+Mathematical notion:
+* Brackets [a, b] = indicates inclusion of a bound in a range
+* Parentheses (a, b) = indicates exclusion of a bound from a range

+Again, mathematical notion NOT Python notation but it might come up in documentation.

 ## Defining Functions
 Functions allow us to assign a name and structure to sections of code.
 A function is made up of two parts: the name of the function and the parameters it expects.
 Once we have defined those two things, we can create a def (function) block.